Binary Encoding

 When to use 64-bit encoding

-Section titled “When to use 64-bit encoding”- Fused multiply-add (
+Section titled “When to use 64-bit encoding”- Two-source operations (

 fma r0, r1, r2, r3): needs RS1, RS2, and RS3. - Immediate loads (